Cfriedr1ch/portscan/README.md

 The Port Scanner Scans for Open TCP AND/OR UDP Ports in a given range or with a given file with ports in each line.

 ## Input-File
-seperate the Ports with newlines e.g ports.txt:
+seperate the Ports with newline, See provided ports.txt file.

-80
-21
-22
-9999

 ## Usage
 Use one of the following commands in Powershell Command line